-He was her fiancé’s grandfather.
-An elderly man of over eighty, yet straight-backed and strong, he was dressed in baize and velvet, like a Medieval gentleman, with woolen gaiters on his strong legs: a grandfather who had fought for the independence of Italy in his youth.
+He was the grandfather of her fiancé.
+He was an elderly man of over eighty, straight-backed and strong, and dressed in baize and velvet, like a Medieval gentleman, with woolen gaiters on his strong legs.
+He was the grandfather who had fought for the independence of Italy in his youth.
 He greeted the five brothers with a military salute, and then looked them over as if they were lined up for inspection.

 And they were, all of them, satisfied with what they saw.

 The elderly gentleman was given the best seat in the house, near the fireplace; and there they saw, on the breast of his jacket, among the shimmering buttons, a medal of honour, glistening like a small star.
 The bride-to-be poured him something to drink, then she poured her fiancé something; and as he took his glass from her, he slipped a gold coin into her hand, furtively.

 She thanked him with her eyes, then, also furtively, went to show her mother and her brothers the coin, starting from the eldest and working her way down to the youngest, while she brought each a glass filled to the brim.

 Felle was last, and he tried to take the coin from her, out of fun, out of curiosity; but she tightened her fist menacingly: she would rather have lost an eye.